chrismcfee/Beeautiful/README.md

 ### Jerry Seinfeld, once a proud actor, has been captured by the cruel insect goddess and transformed into a bee.

+### A badass bee.
+The kind that can rapid fire superpowered venomous stings at once (FIVE OF THEM) if leveled up fully.
+Unfortunately, Jerry must start at level one in the beginning.
+Level One has a very basic slow tiny sting that does miniscule damage but gets leveled up after twenty fresh kills.

 ### The only protection the insect goddess granted Jerry was a small shield that can make him invincible for a few seconds but then runs out.

 ### The insect goddess gave him only five chances of survival before his soul is lost forever.